How to Structure Pages for AI Mode: The 3-Block Blueprint – Using My Backyard Christmas Lights as an Example – Video 12

 Here is the secret: Headings aren’t decorative—they’re instructional.

-• H1 defines the page’s purpose.
+• H1 defines the page’s primary purpose.

-• H2s define the conceptual blocks.
+• H2s define the core conceptual blocks.

 • H3s define extractable units (questions, lists, and steps).